From film editor to writer

 I never stopped.

-Then I found out about a post-graduate teaching degree, aimed at creative writing.
+Then I found out about a post-graduate degree in teaching creative writing.

 Insert light bulb.